polipones/pod-hugo-main-website/content/posts/pod_o_swordplay/_index.md

 ---
 # Will be displayed at top of the page as main heading
-title: Pod-O-Šerm # TODO
+title: Pod-O-Šerm
 # Short post category description
-description: "Příspěvky týkající se Pod-O-Šerm" # TODO
+description: "Novinky a informace ze skupiny Pod-O-Šerm."

 ShowBreadCrumbs: true
 ShowPostNavLinks: true